mpokrass/PSYCH253/lecture_notes.md

 Result: correlation between anger and resting LFA.
 More approach motivation for angry people.
 Alpha signal was positively correlated with self reported measures of anger.

+## Nov 16

+Same brain stuff as above.

+Neurons and glia (supportive cells).
+Glia don't conduct electricity, just there for support.

+Oligodendrocytes create myelin sheaths.

+Microglia - garbage men.

+Astrocytes - support.

+Cerebrum/telencephalon: outermost layer of the brain, cortex, 4 main divisions:

+- frontal lobe: cognition, control
+- pareital: sensory info, spatial sense
+- temporal: language comprehension, abstract thinking, memory
+- occipital: visual perception

+All of these have this:

+- sulcus: a divot or valley within the cortex
+- gyrus: an outward protuding fold of cortex

+-
+Brain Imaging

+EEG measures electrical activity in the brain

+fMRI measures blood flow to different areas.

+Each technique has strengths and weaknesses.

+fMRI see differences in what lights up based on stimulus.

+EEG is very accurate/precise in terms of time (retrieces info within milliseconds) but no information about what loe of brain is being activated.

+-
+Electrical signaling: EEG

+Action potential: Dendrites change polarity inside of neuron.
+Causes spike in voltage which is an action potential.
+Sends a signal down the axon.
+An axon is a process that comes out of the neuron, basically the arm of the neuron, connects to another neuron.

+EEG signals are primarily composed of post-synaptic potentials (PSPs) and not action potentials (APs)

+Both are changes in electrical activity.
+APs are fast and difficult measure from outside the brain.
+3ms.
+Hard to measure them.

+PSPs are slower (take a few seconds) and are made up of multiple, converging APs.

+PSPs occur at the junction of nerve cells, while APs are along the axons.

+In EEG, we are measuring voltage (potential energy) between two points.

+We don't know where the voltage is coming from (due to brain folds) resulting in poor spatial resolution.

+Two types of eEG measurements; frequency analyses and event-related potentials (ERPs).

+-
+Left frontal analysis

+Differences in the brian activity (in the alpha wave) between the right and left hemispheres.
+Compare how much alpha wave in each of two hemispheres.

+A more longitudinal look in at the brain; records and averages activity over several minutes.

+Linked to approach motivation, reduced depression and anger.

+-
+Event related potentials

+Brain signals that are a response to a specific stimulus.

+Very immediate, cross-sectional look at the brain (activity that can be measured within milliseconds).

+Measures very basic perceptual processes (without need for conscious awareness).
+Eg. subliminal photos

+Compare small period in time.

+-
+Inzlicht and Gutsell

+What does self-control depletion look like in the brain?

+IV: depletion vs no depletion

+- watched an emotional video (of animals being hunted and poached) and told to supress your emotions
+- or told no instructions

+DV: error related negativity (ERN) as measured by the Stroop task

+- brain signal related to making mistakes

+Error related negativity curve.
+Dotted line = correct response.
+ERN (solid line) is different than correct response.
+Statistically significant difference.
+People who were told to watch video and supress emotions, their ERN curve started to resemble the correct responses.
+Less negatively affected by errors.
+Resemble instances where you make a correct reponse.

+Inability to perceive when you make a mistake led to worse performance on the stroop task.

+When you deplete yourself, through emotional regulation or other means, results in decreased in ERN which predicted worse performance at the Stroop task.

+Suggests that exerting self-control reduces our ability to monitor and acknowledge mistakes.

+May be why we lose self control the more we exert it.